wp-plugins/threewp-broadcast/readme.txt

 The easiest way to get my attention is to <a href="mailto:plugins@plainview.se">contact me via e-mail</a> and ask how to donate a little something for my time.

-For contract work such as the following, contact me so we can make a deal:
+For contract work such as the following, contact me so we can come to an agreement:

 * Broadcast is missing a feature you need
 * Broadcast isn't properly interacting with other plugins